"We'll be glad to help you learn more about couples therapy" – Dr. David & Deborah Woodsfellow

 So he gets angry in protest.

-So Jill feels intimidated.
+So Jill feels fear.

-So she withdraws in fear.
+So she withdraws.

 So Jack feels more abandoned.